Bit451/Bit451/README.md

 # Bit451

-Bit451 is an open source decentralized/distributed anonymous p2p media network.
+Bit451 is an open source decentralized / distributed anonymous p2p media network.
 It has been characterized as "YouTube meets BitTorrent meets Bitcoin".

 ![logo][logo]

 [logo]: https://raw.githubusercontent.com/Bit451/Bit451/master/img/bit451-logo-100.png "Bit451 logo"

-## Synopsis
+# Synopsis

 Bit451 is comprised of multiple open source projects working together as one: a video browsing interface, a mesh of file transfer protocols/networks with streaming content capabilities, and a specialized distributed database, are its primary components.
 You, as a Bit451 user, will have the option to simply access the network directly from your browser, no additional setup required - or, to run a light, streamlined service to help host and contribute to the Bit451 network.
 Website creators can also easily tap into and serve Bit451 to their visitors using the same light setup configured to their liking.